robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 A top type is a type that describes any possible value allowed by the system.
 In set theory notation, this would be $\{x \mid x$ could be anything $\}$.

 Typescript provides two of these types: `any` and `unknown`.
+### any
+As described previously, `any` is just the default javascript type.
+A variable with an any type can be assigned any type of value.

+### unknown
+Like `any`, `unknown` can accept any value, but its different in a very important way..

+Values with an `unknown` type cannot be used without first applying a type guard.